Health Concerns wants your Web experience to be the best. Below we answer some common questions.

 In general it's fine to take our products with supplements.
 It is best not to take too many herbs at one time.
 Unless directed by an herbalist, it is best to take one herbal product at a time.

 The Health Concerns formulas are tested for dissolution to ensure that they break down adequately in the stomach; many Chinese herbal products are not tested in this fashion.
-In cases of individuals with very weak digestive systems, it’s best to grind the tablets and add hot water to make tea.
+In cases of individuals with very weak digestive systems, it’s best to open the capsules and add hot water to make tea.